mozilla/wsoh/README.md

 List of Companies Sending Engineering Advisors (as of 7/15):
 ------------------------------------------------------------
-Mozilla, Github, Google, Dropbox, Yahoo!, Scribd, Meebo, 10gen/MongoDB, Flotype (now.js), Ning, and Bloomreach <br>
+Mozilla, Github, Google, Dropbox, Yahoo!, Scribd, Meebo, 10gen/MongoDB, Flotype (now.js), Box, Ning, and Bloomreach <br>
 Folks will be onsite to answer any technical questions you may have...